 It’s every adventurer’s fear: something – anything! – that stands between you and the wild.
-While tick populations and Lyme disease infections steadily rise year after year, it is no surprise that many people find ticks attached to their bodies.
+While tick populations and Lyme disease infections steadily rise year after year, it is no surprise that many people find ticks attached to them after a stroll through the wilderness.
 What do you do if a tick bites you?
 Are there any helpful next steps you can take?

 Ticks come in a variety of shapes and sizes – it’s important to know what they look like.
 Photo Credit: Tick Encounter Resource Center